thoth-industries/instaluvy/aura_guidelines/class_A.md

 # locmomprotion
 Open Hearts Open Hands does great work in Lewisburg, KY and elsewhere.
 Go find their fb and consider donating.
+The Internet Archive is a great place to get public domain beautiful old books in digital format.
+Please consider visiting, enjoying the beauty of those books, hitting Google scholar, writing scholarly articles about them.
+Or celebrating them with good art which you share with just a few people close to you.
+And please consider donating to this utterly essential cause.

 ____________________________________________________________